 We stumbled into the Konakk Residence Inn where we were greeted by the night manager, who showed us to our room and then worked with us to schedule the next day’s expedition.
 To our pleasant surprise, he’d beefed up our agenda with the addition of Laodicea, an ancient city we hadn’t realized was on the way to the airport.
 The full-day excursion would cost a mere $125 by taxi — after our earlier experience, the deal sounded like a steal.

 Details confirmed, the manager led us to the dining room for a late-night meal, then sat down to chat with us while we ate.
-He spoke of the economic hardships Turkey faced with the increasing acts of terrorism.
+He spoke of the economic hardships Turkey faced with the increasing acts of terrorism that drove away tourism and commerce.
 And he talked of his dream of moving to America, where perhaps he didn’t have to carry two jobs and work 16 hours a day, seven days a week, to feed his family.
 I didn’t have the heart to tell him that minimum wage has left many Americans stuck in this same rut (myself included, once upon a time).

 At the end of our conversation, he thanked us profusely for visiting despite current scares.
 And the next morning, the plan he’d set in place came off like clockwork.
 The taxi driver took us to our initial stop, where we alighted for our first look at Pamukkale.
 Its infinitely appropriate name means “Cotton Castle.”
 Mineral-rich hot springs have left behind towering formations of lumpy white travertine that closely resemble Yellowstone’s Mammoth Falls — but multiplied by ten in size.